evyatarluv/bci4als/README.md

 # BCI-4-ALS

-old version of the project
+Old version of the project